Middle East latest: Arab leaders approve a counterproposal to Trump's Gaza plan

 Israel’s leaders have welcomed Trump’s proposal, which Human Rights Watch and others have said would amount to “ethnic cleansing,” the forcible displacement of the civilian population of a national group from a geographic area.

 A 112-page draft of Egypt’s $53 billion plan obtained by The Associated Press foresees rebuilding Gaza by 2030.
-Hundreds of thousands of temporary housing units would be set up, and Hamas would cede power to an interim administration of political independents until a reformed Palestinian Authority can assume control.
+Hundreds of thousands of temporary housing units would be set up.

 US support for Israel is a ‘top priority’ for the Trump administration